Wincent Weiss Arena Tour 2025

 Opening Sequence – “Weit Weg”

-The show began with Wincent silhouetted behind a towering, transparent LED screen, his figure emerging gradually as the kinetic stage platform lifted in sync with the pulsing intro.
+Many moments really hit the mark: The show began with Wincent silhouetted behind a towering, transparent LED screen, his figure emerging gradually as the kinetic stage platform lifted in sync with the pulsing intro.
 This striking reveal set the tone for a night driven by clean visuals and strong narrative imagery.

 Levitation and Aerial Moments – “Gut Genug” & “Den letzten beißen die Hunde”

 This block commenced with bold aerial choreography.
 Wincent appeared to levitate above the stage without visible support, blurring the line between raw physicality and technical illusion.
 Kinetic lighting and precision timing amplified the sense of elevation and weightlessness.
-In “Den letzten beißen die Hunde”, kinetic lighting and strobe pyro effects in the song’s low part added a ghostly sensation to the bold visual world.
+In “Den letzten beißen die Hunde”, kinetic lighting and strobe pyro effects in the song’s low part added a ghostly sensation to the bold visual world. – A wonderful collaboration between visual wizards and performance direction.

 ⬤ 04.
 The Legacy